Take the First Step Toward Better Mental Health

 Our Team

 As Outpatient Clinical Director, I oversee the administrative and clinical operations of our outpatient counseling programs at The Up Center.
 I began my journey here as an Intensive In-Home clinician before moving into leadership roles, where I now focus on ensuring quality services and supporting our dedicated clinical staff.
-I hold a Bachelor’s degree in Psychology and Sociology, a Master’s degree in Community Counseling, and professional licenses as an LPC and CSOTP.
+I hold a Bachelor’s degree in Psychology, a Master’s degree in Community Mental Health Counseling, and professional licenses as an LPC and CSOTP.
+I am trained in TF-CBT, LGBTQ-Affirmative CBT and EMDR.

 I’m motivated by the opportunity to guide and mentor clinicians as they grow in their careers while helping clients achieve their goals.
 I’m especially proud of fostering a team culture where compassion and professional growth go hand in hand.
-Outside of work, I recently discovered my love for cooking—and I’m having fun learning new recipes!
+Outside of work, I recently discovered my love for learning ceramics and pottery!

-I am a Licensed Professional Counselor supporting clients diagnosed with anxiety, depression, PTSD, and other mental health concerns while also assisting with clinical leadership.
+I am a Licensed Professional Counselor supporting clients diagnosed with anxiety, eating disorders, depression, and other mental health concerns while also assisting with clinical leadership.
 I bring years of experience providing therapy and program oversight to ensure high-quality services.

 I’m motivated by helping clients build confidence, resilience, and positive self-concepts as they work toward their goals.
-In my free time, I enjoy spending time with my family and friends.
+In my free time, I enjoy spending time with my family, gardening and antiquing.

 I support our counseling team with administrative needs, scheduling, and ensuring smooth coordination of services for clients.
 My background includes work with individuals, groups, and systems to promote access to mental health care.

 My passion for trauma-informed care and reducing barriers to services motivates my work every day.
-I am happiest when I am outside, especially near the water or in nature.
+I am happiest when I am outside, especially near the water or at the beach.

 As the Clinical Intake Coordinator, I am one of the first points of contact for clients, helping them access services and providing initial support and referrals.
-I am a Registered Peer Recovery Specialist with forensic peer support training.
+I am a Registered Peer Recovery Specialist with forensic peer support training and I am certified in WRAP and APPR.

 I enjoy seeing individuals receive the services and care they need to start their path toward wellness.
-Outside of work, I love caring for plants and creating a green space at home.
+Outside of work, I love caring for plants.

 I work with individuals to help them reach their goals using art therapy and mental health counseling approaches.
-I received my Master’s degree in Counseling and Art Therapy and bring creative, client-centered techniques to my work.
+I received my Master’s degree in Counseling and Art Therapy at EVMS and bring creative, client-centered techniques to my work.
+I am also trained in TF-CBT and EMDR.

-What I enjoy most about my role is getting to know people’s stories and helping them express themselves in meaningful ways.
+What I enjoy most about my role is getting to be. a part of different individuals’ journeys to healing.
 I also enjoy plein air painting during long hikes in my free time.

-My motivation for working in a non-profit setting comes from a passion for helping others achieve their personal goals and emotional wellness.
+My motivation for working in a non-profit setting comes from a strong commitment to access in mental health care.
 I enjoy reading, crocheting, and spending time outdoors in my free time.

-I provide counseling services to individuals, couples, and families using evidence-based practices such as TF-CBT and EMDR.
+I provide counseling services to individuals, couples, families and minors using evidence-based practices such as TF-CBT and EMDR.
 I am also a Certified Clinical Trauma Professional with specialized training in trauma-informed care.

 I’m motivated by the desire to help others develop healthier coping skills and improve their mental well-being.
-Outside of work, you can often find me at the beach enjoying the outdoors.
+Outside of work, you can often find me at the beach with my dog.

-I provide therapy via telehealth for individuals, couples, and families, addressing concerns such as depression, anxiety, grief, autism, and substance use recovery.
+I provide therapy via telehealth for individuals, couples, and families, specializing in depression, anxiety, grief, autism, and substance use recovery.
 I draw on both personal and professional experience with military families to inform my approach.

 I’m motivated by the tremendous need for access to quality mental health services in our community.
 I especially value witnessing personal growth and positive change in the lives of others.
 Outside of work, my spouse and I moved to Tennessee in 2021, but we love visiting Virginia and D.C. to spend time with family and friends.